yoginderbagga/90DaysOfDevOps/2026/day-45/complete-ci-cd-pipeline.md

 1. Pull the image on your machine and run it.
 2. Verify if its working.

+Once the project ran successfully, I also tested it on a different environment i.e EC2 instance so pulled the same docker image and created a new container, verified it worked successfully.
+``docker pull yoginderbagga/complete-ci-cd:sha-4def77f``

 <img width="1580" height="407" alt="image" src="https://github.com/user-attachments/assets/319416e4-642c-433a-b1ed-c40098f2adb4" />